 If you do hold EU citizenship, or have an address in the EU, and need to update your contact details for your domain, you can do this by contacting DoodleIT.

 If you haven’t satisfied the requirements of eligibility you will receive another email from EURid on 21st December warning you of upcoming action.
 The .EU domain that you’ve been using will then be suspended on 1st January 2020.

 If you don’t intend to keep your .EU domain or domains post Brexit, there are still steps you can take to manage the transition.
 If you haven’t already done so, you should start redirecting traffic to a different domain immediately – this will introduce your new web address to users in advance, while also minimising any impact on your SEO ranking and online marketing activities.

 Need an alternative domain name?
 The .UK or .co.uk domain is ideal for any British business looking to attract both a local and a global audience.

 If you have any queries about any of this, please don’t hesitate to contact us on 01824 702375.

-DoodleIT provide responsive and easy to use websites that you can update.
+DoodleIT provides responsive and easy-to-use websites that you can update.
 Providing web design North Wales since 2003 you can trust us to help you along the way.